Andy53/PSHeaders/README.md

 # PSHeaders
-A Poweshell script for testing HTTP headers from a server for best security practices.
+A Poweshell script for auditing HTTP headers from a server for best security practices.

 ## Setup
 The script can simply be downloaded on Windows and run from a Powershell terminal.